guidoferreyra/Glyphs-Scripts/README.md

 (UI) Based on a upm “threshold” slider, adds circle annotation to nodes that are close to alignment zones.
 Useful for misplaced nodes that affects hinting.

 ![](readme_imgs/screen-nodesNearAlignmentZones.png)

 ---

-#### redCircles.py

-Searches for handles that are overlapping nodes and marks them with an annotation circle, setting also the layer label color to orange.

----